mattmakai/fullstackpython.com/source/content/posts/160515-sending-mms-picture-messages-python.markdown

 <img src="/source/static/img/160515-mms-python/mms-result.jpg" width="100%" class="technical-diagram img-rounded">

 That is everything need to send MMS to a phone.
-Pretty awesome for a few lines of Python code, right?
+Pretty awesome result for a few lines of Python code, right?
 This code can be added to any Python program to send outbound MMS.

 One final note: keep your Twilio Auth Token secret otherwise anyone who gets it will be able to send and receive messages through your account.